bitcraft/pytmx/readme.md

 #### Image Objects
 If using a loader, then TiledObject.image will be a reference to the image used.

+#### Tile Objects
+Tile Objects are objects that reference a tile in a tileset.
+These are loaded and the image will be available to use.

 #### Polygon/Polyline Objects
 These objects have special attributes: 'closed' and 'points'.
 Each point is (x, y) tuple.
 If the object is a polygon, then TiledObject.closed will be True.
 Points are not rotated if the rotation property is used.

-#### Using objects
+#### Accessing objects

 Objects can be accessed through the TiledMap or through a group.
-Object groups can be used just like a python list.
+Object groups can be used just like a python list, and support indexing, slicing, etc.

 ```python
 # search for an object with a specific name